Where Some Ideas Are Stranger Than Others...

 Tagging the Inuit

-If you take a look at a map of the Northwest Territories in Canada circa 1982, then compare it to a current map of the Northwest Territories and Nunavut, chances are more will catch your eye than Nunavut itself.
+If you take a look at a map of the northwest territories in canada circa 1982, then compare it to a current map of the northwest territories and Nunavut, chances are more will catch your eye than Nunavut itself.
 You will probably also be struck by the 'new' names, which are in fact original names being officially reapplied.
-Frobisher Bay is now better known as Iqaluit, Broughton Island as Qikiktarjuaq, for example.
-I have heard a few people ask because now the map looks somehow incomprehensible to them, 'What's the big deal?
+"Frobisher Bay" is now properly known as Iqaluit, "Broughton Island" as Qikiktarjuaq, for example.
+I have heard a few people ask because now the map looks somehow incomprehensible to them, "What's the big deal?
 Why are they changing the names, anyway?"
 Practically speaking, I don't know anyone who would happily go along with a pack of strangers storming in, taking over their homes, imposing new names, and then claiming those are the only names that are real and have meaning.
 (Note the big difference here between trying to delete people and their history, versus adding to that history in part by becoming good neighbours.)
-The maps chock-full of imposed European names made maps incomprehensible to the majority of people who live full-time north of 60, and even more importantly, were a total insult to the Original Peoples there.
+The maps chock-full of imposed european names made them incomprehensible to the majority of people who live full-time north of 60, and even more importantly, were a total insult to the Original Peoples there.
 Yet names on maps are just the start.

 As far as the federal officials were concerned, this was utter chaos.
 How could they keep track of who was who, and prevent fraud?
 Worse yet, many of them found the names 'too long, too hard to pronounce, too similar' and they were certain that lacking western-style names meant there were no feelings between family members.
 And so, driven by self-created administrative needs and misguided beliefs, an 'Eskimo Identification System' was put into practice in 1935.
-Every Inuk across the northwest territories and later northern québec and labrador was to be given a small fibre disk, stamped with a crown, 'Eskimo-Identification-Canada,' and a serial number indicating where the Inuk had been tagged and registered.
+Every Inuk across the northwest territories and later northern québec and labrador was to be given a small fibre or leather disk, stamped with a crown, 'Eskimo-Identification-Canada,' and a serial number indicating where the Inuk had been tagged and registered.
 This should sound familiar, since many of us have seen television programmes or read articles about tagging programmes for wild animals, except that the tag was usually punched onto the subject animal's ear or stuck permanently on their leg.
 The plan was to have every Inuk wear their tag on a necklace or somewhere on their body, and for each child to be issued with one not long after birth.
 The disk number was to be used on all official correspondence and federally issued certificates and licenses.

-Inuit simply hated this system.
+Inuit reactions to this system were, and are, complex.
 It was unilaterally imposed, and ignored their real names and traditional practices, let alone the fact that it was dehumanizing and racist.
 Yet it is also true that it did not interfere with traditional naming practices necessarily.
 The trouble was what came along with it, the entry into Inuit societies that it created.
-Along with it came bans on drum dancing and lip ornaments, heavy missionization, the wholesale renaming of places all over the Arctic, and residential schools.
+Along with it came bans on drum dancing and lip ornaments, heavy missionization, the wholesale renaming of places all over the arctic, and residential schools.
 Inuit children were directed to call out their disk numbers instead of their names at school, and mail would arrive for adult Inuit addressed to their disk number instead of them.
 The actual distribution of the disks was chaotic and inconsistent, and Inuit proceeded to resist the whole thing as much as possible.
-The Canadian federal government gave up on that system in 1969, only to strike a three member committee to assign every Inuk a surname, preferably a European one.
-This unilateral effort was also unpopular, but Inuit found it more tolerable than the disks.
-'Operation Surname' wasn't completely successful either, and currently the Nunavut government is still busy processing applications to correct and/or change names imposed during the operation's mandate.
-Inuit women went on to win a court ruling forcing the Canadian federal government to pay the costs of name changes and corrections, since it made the mess in the first place.
+The canadian federal government gave up on that system, in 1972 in the northwest territories, somewhat later in québec and labrador.